peter88213/manuskript_md/README.md

 options:
-  -h, --help        show this help message and exit -m, --manuscript  Create a "manuscript.md" file.
+  -h, --help        show this help message and exit -o, --outline     Create markdown-formatted files for all levels of the
+                    Manuskript outline.
   -w, --world       Create a "world.md" file.
   -c, --characters  Create a "characters.md" file.

-The created text files "manuscript.md", "world.md", and "characters.md" are
-placed in the Manuskript project directory.
-If no option is selected, The whole file set is created.
+The created text files are placed in the Manuskript project directory.
 ```

 As a *Manuskript* user you probably have [pandoc](https://pandoc.org/) installed,